 In order for the client to schedule renewal of leases that may have been relocated to the new server, the client must find out about lease relocation before those leases expire.
-To accomplish this, all operations which implicitly renew leases for a client (i.e. OPEN, CLOSE, READ, WRITE, RENEW, LOCK, LOCKT, LOCKU), will return the error NFS4ERR_LEASE_MOVED if responsibility for any of the leases to be renewed has been transferred to a new server.
-This condition will continue until the client receives an NFS4ERR_MOVED error and the server receives the subsequent GETATTR(fs_locations) for an access to each file system for which a lease has been moved to a new server.
+To accomplish this, all operations which implicitly renew leases for a client (i.e., OPEN, CLOSE, READ, WRITE, RENEW, LOCK, LOCKT, LOCKU), will return the error NFS4ERR\LEASE\MOVED if responsibility for any of the leases to be renewed has been transferred to a new server.
+This condition will continue until the client receives an NFS4ERR\MOVED error and the server receives the subsequent GETATTR(fs\locations) for an access to each filesystem for which a lease has been moved to a new server.

-When a client receives an NFS4ERR_LEASE_MOVED error, it should perform some operation, such as a RENEW, on each file system associated with the server in question.
-When the client receives an NFS4ERR_MOVED error, the client can follow the normal process to obtain the new server information (through the fs_locations attribute) and perform renewal of those leases on the new server.
-If the server has not had state transferred to it transparently, it will receive either NFS4ERR_STALE_CLIENTID or NFS4ERR_STALE_STATEID from the new server, as described above, and can then recover state information as it does in the event of server failure.
+When a client receives an NFS4ERR\LEASE\MOVED error, it should perform an operation on each filesystem associated with the server in question.
+When the client receives an NFS4ERR\MOVED error, the client can follow the normal process to obtain the new server information (through the fs\locations attribute) and perform renewal of those leases on the new server.
+If the server has not had state transferred to it transparently, the client will receive either NFS4ERR\STALE\CLIENTID or NFS4ERR\STALE\STATEID from the new server, as described above, and the client can then recover state information as it does in the event of server failure.